-In the first instance, please contact Scotland Rugby League’s developement team.
+In the first instance, please contact Scotland Rugby League’s development team.
 The development team we will arrange a meeting to come meet you and discuss your ideas, and we’ll get the ball rolling for you setting up your own rugby league club.

-Remember that starting and running a club on your own can be really hard work, so make sure you have atleast two other people who will actively help you out with the day to day running of the club.
+Remember that starting and running a club on your own can be really hard work, so make sure you have at least two other people who will actively help you out with the day to day running of the club.

 Things to think about: